Quality and Functionality

 Stability training is not only useful for prophylaxis and therapy after injuries but also for performance enhancement.
 Stability training can be performed in ways 1) to improve the transferability of strength abilities to complex movements and 2) to stabilise movements and performance against external interference.

-I offer high level athletic training (functional strength, endurance, and stability) across sports disciplines.
-My studies taught me to analyse and comprehend the mechanisms behind human motion (whether it may be familiar or new to me) and to identify performance determining characteristics which are relevant for training.
-Since the beginning of 2016, I deliver athletic training and sport scientific consulting to world class rowers (without being a rower myself.. quite unstable these things they call boat).
+I focus on high level athletic training (functional strength, endurance, and stability) across sports disciplines.
+My studies taught me to analyse and comprehend the mechanisms behind human motion (whether it may be familiar or new to me) and to identify performance determining characteristics that are relevant for training.
+Since the beginning of 2016, I deliver athletic training and sport scientific consulting to world class rowers.